The Myth of the Technical Barrier

 The stack that makes this possible has three layers:

 1. Claude Code as the build environment.
-Claude Code is not a chatbot.
-It is an autonomous coding agent that runs in your terminal.
+Claude Code isn't a chatbot.
+It's an autonomous coding agent that runs in your terminal.
 You describe what you want in plain English, and it writes, tests, and deploys the code.
-I use it to build everything: HubSpot integrations, data pipelines, automation workflows, and the AI agents themselves.
+I use it to build everything: HubSpot integrations, data pipelines, automation workflows, and the AI agent swarms themselves.

 2. MCP servers as the connection layer.
 Model Context Protocol (MCP) is how AI agents talk to your existing tools.
 Instead of building custom API integrations, MCP servers give agents direct access to HubSpot, Slack, Google Calendar, QuickBooks, and dozens of other platforms.
 One connection, full context.